dominikb/dominikb.dev/content/blog/2022-03-spring-shell-entity-autoload/index.md

 ## Troubles in paradise

-As it turns out problems with lazy-loading arised when trying to access related entites.
+As it turns out problems with lazy-loading arised when trying to access related entities.
 My first thought was to slap a `@Transactional()` annotation onto the command method but this did not resolve the lazy-loading errors.

 The reason for this was that entities loaded by a converter were not attached to an `EntityManager` and thus the relation proxy could not execute the lazy-loading query.